 The more north, the better.
 In case you try your own luck, dress warm and preferably stay close to parking lots not to get lost in the wilderness.
 The best is to choose a southern edge of a lake, so the horizon is well visible towards the northern pole.
 Although most of these settlements are relatively small, go outside of them to reduce light pollution.
 Numerous companies offer northern lights tours, for example, by snowmobiles, so if you don’t fancy winter driving or are concerned with orientation, pick one with an experienced guide.
 The best months to observe the lights are early fall or late winter to spring when the sky is less likely to be covered with thick clouds.

-Best Time to See Northern Lights in Sweden: September- early March
+Best Time to See Northern Lights in Finland is from September to early March

 Content Courtesy: Real experience by Suzanne @ Meandering Wild